Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 Lets update the system, run the following commands:

 ```
-sudo apt-get update -y
+sudo apt update -y
-sudo apt-get upgrade -y
+sudo apt dist-upgrade -y
-sudo apt-get autoremove -y
+sudo apt autoremove -y
 ```

-While the update is happening, open a second terminal and monitor the temperature
+While the update is happening, open a second terminal, login in the Raspberry Pi and monitor the temperature

 ```
 ssh pi@192.168.1.XX